emi420/Mootor/README.md

 ﻿
 # Mootor - HTML5 JavaScript libary for application development

-Mootor is a Javascript libary targeted at HTML5 browsers.
+Mootor is a Javascript library targeted at HTML5 browsers.

 Current modules: